kristian-lange-tw/JATOS_docs/versioned_docs/version-1.0.0/Run your study/Manage-Results.md

 ### Selecting Results

-Prior to JATOS version 3.3.1 you could select/deselect a specific result by clicking anywhere on the row.
-Selected results change color to gray.

-From version 3.3.1 on there is a checkbox on the left side of each row.
+There is a checkbox on the left side of each row to select/deselect a specific result.
 You can also use the buttons on the bar above to select/deselect all results in the table.
 Additionally you can select only the filtered ones or only the visible ones.

 ![Results View screenshot](/img/ResultsView-Screenshot2.png)